Letterbook/Sandcastles/readme.md

 ### 6. Remove the trusted CA (Optional)
 If you need to revoke trust in the Sandcastles CA, you can use [Certificate Manager](https://learn.microsoft.com/en-us/dotnet/framework/tools/certmgr-exe-certificate-manager-tool) on Windows.
 The linux process is distro specific, try [update-ca-certificates on debian based](https://manpages.ubuntu.com/manpages/xenial/man8/update-ca-certificates.8.html), and [update-ca-trust on red hat based](https://www.redhat.com/sysadmin/configure-ca-trust-list) distributions.

+# Contributing

+Please contribute!
+There's so much fedi software out there!
+If you build or host some sort of fedi server, it would be so helpful for you to share some configurations that make it easy to spin up a test instance of that software in the sandbox.
+In the absence of a reference implementation or a test suite, this kind of integration sandbox might be our best resource for building new apps and improving cross-app federation support.